 After reading her cookbook thoroughly, I had a few questions that came to my mind and I wanted to ask her personally, so I interviewed her.

 You have traveled quite a bit all over the world.
 Can you name 3 of your favorite dishes from 3 countries you have been to?

 This is really tough as I have so many dishes that I love from all the countries that I have been to so far.
 If I had only 3 favorites, the first one has to be Pho Ga (Chicken Pho) that I had in Ho Chi Minh City.
 There are many shops and even mobile stalls that can easily be spotted for a good bowl of Pho.
 I love the light and fragrant chicken soup base.
 I could eat Pho every day!

-Sushi is another of my favorite.
+Sushi is another of my favorites.
 The freshest sushi I have ever had was at one tiny sushi shop at Tsukiji Fish Market in Tokyo.
 Last but not least, a good Bouillabaisse (a traditional Provençal fish stew originates from Marseille, France) is always a must-eat whenever I go to France.
 The best bouillabaisse experience was at a random brasserie that I walked in near Gare du Nord, Paris.

 Can you share with us how much time and effort took you to complete this book?

 I had a very tight deadline.
 I was given only slightly more than 3 months to complete my manuscript and get all the recipes in the book tested.
 So, I worked more than 8 hours a day in order to keep everything on track.